ImtiazUlHassan/DockerforMl/README.md

-# DockerforMl
+# Docker for Machine Learning
 This tutorial demonstrates using Docker for machine learning with a simple Apple and Tomatoes dataset.
 It compares training a model with and without Docker, showcasing how containerization simplifies setup, ensures consistency, and improves reproducibility.
-The guide covers data preprocessing, model training, and evaluation for both approaches.
+The guide covers both approaches' data preprocessing, model training, and evaluation.

-# Dataset
+## Dataset
 The dataset used in this tutorial is the Apple and Tomatoes Image Classification dataset, which can be accessed from Kaggle:

 Apple or Tomatoes Image Classification Dataset